HUBBS-Lab/perceptual-ratings-for-speech-vowel-depression-model-user-study/README.md

 ## 📂 Files and Descriptions

+### 📄 `Experimental Audio Sequence`
+- Orders that each participant listen to the four audios.

 ### 📄 `Qualtrics Post Survey - Webpage Design`
 - Post-study survey assessing perceptions of webpage design.
 - **Score range**: 1 (strongly disagree) to 7 (strongly agree)